 The ingredients in a 16-ounce bottle include:

 User Reviews: This shampoo seems to deal with itch issues for most users.
 It doesn’t lather up a lot, which some people like and others don’t.
 Also, this shampoo does not have a strong smell, which is again something there are mixed feelings about.

 Bottom Line: Vet’s Best Hypo-Allergenic Dog Shampoo helps relieve itchiness and is good for dry, sensitive skin.
 It helps smooth over brittle coats and has a soap-free, tearless formula.
-Natural aloe vera and vitamin E moisturize the fur.
-However, it is worth noting that this shampoo is not suitable for pregnant or nursing dogs.
+Natural aloe and vitamin E moisturize the fur.
+However, it is worth noting that this anti-itch dog shampoo is not suitable for pregnant or nursing dogs.